kociumba/krobe/README.md

 task build
 ```

-This task is configured to automatically build for your current native platform.
+This task is configured to automatically build for your host platform.

 If all prerequisites are met, this will compile Krobe and output `krobe[exe ext]` in the `bin/` directory.

 > [!IMPORTANT]
-> There is currently very early linux support, krobe compiles on linux, technically works, but I do not have access to any real linux desktop which could be used to test krobe, so full or any functionality is not guaranteed
+> There is currently very early Linux support, krobe compiles on Linux and technically works, but I do not have access to any real linux desktop to test it, so full is not guaranteed

 ## Features